-The former crew of Whitebeard of the Four Emperors, once one of the most powerful pirate crews in the world and viewed as the Roger Pirates' rivals back when they were around and their captain Gold Roger was alive.
-Not much is known about them, except that they consider themselves to be a great family united under Whitebeard as his surrogate children.
-At their peak, the Whitebeard Pirates were more than 1,600 strong, and were divided into 16 divisions, each led by one of Whitebeard's powerful division commanders.
-Under Whitebeard's benevolent leadership, the Whitebeard Pirates were actually a stabilizing force in the New World.
-However, they are undone by Blackbeard, who assassinated one of their own to take the Dark-Dark Fruit, then defeates Ace to give him to the World Government.
-The latter event is the spark that originates the Paramount War.
+The former pirate crew of Edward Newgate, also known as Whitebeard, one of the Four Emperors, and one of the most powerful pirate crews in the world and once viewed as the Roger Pirates' rivals back when they were around and their captain Gol D. Roger was alive.
+They consider themselves to be a great family united under Whitebeard as their surrogate father.
+The crew consists of more than 1,600 strong, and is divided into sixteen divisions, each led by one of Whitebeard's powerful division commanders, and they're allied with many notorious pirates crew, some of which used to be part of the Whitebeard Pirates.
+Under Whitebeard's benevolent leadership, the Whitebeard Pirates are actually a stabilizing force in the New World as they have many islands under their protection from the World Government and the other Emperors.

 - Adaptation Expansion: Many division commanders receive barely any screentime in the manga (to the point that most of their names aren't even revealed) but the anime gives them some attention.

 - All for Nothing: All their efforts and sacrifices spent towards saving Ace go down in flames after he stupidly picks a fight with Akainu over a schoolyard insult, and pays for it with his life.

 - Badass Crew: They are the trope image for a very good reason!
 They're subordinates of Whitebeard, so you can expect nothing less.

 - Badass Family: Not in the traditional sense of family, but it's a given due to not just being an Emperor's crew, but one who's touted as the World's Strongest Man.